I-1-2-57. Evaluating Fee Petitions

 Consider the results achieved along with all the other factors.

-Example: An assessment of his client's description of symptoms prompted the representative to develop evidence of a medical condition the field office and Disability Determination Services had overlooked.
+Example: An assessment of the client's description of symptoms prompted the representative to develop evidence of a medical condition the field office and Disability Determination Services had overlooked.
 This established the claimant's entitlement to disability insurance benefits.
-When evaluating, you credit the favorable results the representative achieved.
-You also credit the representative's demonstrated skill and competence in a case complicated by the claimant stressing the symptoms of a medical condition that alone was not disabling, and SSA not recognizing the significance of his other symptoms.
+When evaluating, credit the favorable results the representative achieved.
+Credit also the representative's demonstrated skill and competence in a case complicated by the claimant stressing the symptoms of a medical condition that alone was not disabling.

 7. Level(s) in the Administrative Process